Subscribe for updates on registration and scholarship dates, deadlines, and announcements.

 Scholarships are available for the GIS Workshop.

-COVID-19 Update: The GIS Workshop will no longer take place in person due to the COVID-19 pandemic.
-The Training will instead be a live-stream, remote training that takes place over live, online video on July 8-9, 2021 from 10am EDT - 4:30pm EDT.
+The GIS Workshop will no longer take place in person due to the COVID-19 pandemic.
+The Training will instead be a live-stream, remote training that takes place over live, online video on June 27-28, 2022 from 10am EDT - 4:30pm EDT.
 Please note this training is not a self-paced, pre-recorded online training.

 "Great instructors, well-organized, and well-presented material.
 Breakout rooms were organized by skill/experience level so most students learned at a similar pace, and the Workshop team also provided pre-recorded lab sessions and annotated code that will be extremely helpful to continue explore software and review what was learned." - Academic Staff member at Maine Medical Center, 2020.